andreww2012/mongoose-zod/README.md

   virtuals: true,
   defaults: true,
   getters: true,
-  // Bonus: this is set regardless of plugins
-  versionKey: false,
+  versionKey: false, // <-- Bonus
 });
 ```

+Note that **versionKey: false** is also always set regardless of plugins!

 You can **override** certain options if you wish: